zVM-Cloud/cookbook-zvm-driver/README.md

 | Block Storage|cinder-scheduler, cinder-api, cinder-volume                   |                                  |
 |--------------|--------------------------------------------------------------|----------------------------------|

-From Juno release, the z/VM driver cookbook supports multi computes/neutron zvm agent in one host.
+From Juno release, the z/VM driver cookbook supports multi computes/neutron zvm agents in one host.
 The releated data_bag also need to be changed.
 All the xCAT's passwords are in one data bag item.
 The index "xcat_server" should be same with node['ibm-openstack']['zvm-driver'][host]['xcat']['server'].